basnijholt/addon-otmonitor/otmonitor/DOCS.md

   - This setting is required
   - Default value: `otmonitor`
   - Type: String

-- Subkey: `autoconfig`
-  - Description: Retrieve the MQTT broker host, port and credentials from supervisor.
-(For use with the mosquitto addon)
-  - This setting is required
-  - Default value: `false`
-  - Type: Boolean

 - Subkey: `action_topic`
   - Description: The topic for controlling the otgw over mqtt.